hashicorp/terraform-provider-google/website/docs/d/iam_policy.html.markdown

     * `log_type` (Required) Defines the logging level. `DATA_READ`, `DATA_WRITE` and `ADMIN_READ` capture different types of events.
 See [the audit configuration documentation](https://cloud.google.com/resource-manager/reference/rest/Shared.Types/AuditConfig) for more details.
     * `exempted_members` (Optional) Specifies the identities that are exempt from these types of logging operations.
 Follows the same format of the `members` array for `binding`.

+* `condition` - (Optional) An [IAM Condition](https://cloud.google.com/iam/docs/conditions-overview) for a given binding.
+Structure is documented below.

+The `condition` block supports:

+* `expression` - (Required) Textual representation of an expression in Common Expression Language syntax.

+* `title` - (Required) A title for the expression, i.e. a short string describing its purpose.

+* `description` - (Optional) An optional description of the expression.
+This is a longer text which describes the expression, e.g. when hovered over it in a UI.

 ## Attributes Reference